Course Code: igd

 In this lesson, you'll get an overview of game interface design.
 You'll learn the importance of interface design decisions to your game's success.
 You'll also find out information about the differences between interfaces based on game genre and gaming platform.
 By the end of this lesson, you'll have an idea of what interface components to include in your game and how to optimize user experiences.

 In this lesson, you'll get an overview of why people play games and what makes them fun.
-You'll discover key elements to include in games you develop, so they'll be fun to play.
+You'll discover key elements to include in your games that will make them fun to play.
 You'll also learn the concept of game immersion, what makes games immersive, and how to create immersive game worlds.

 In this lesson, you'll learn about finding talented people and how to create a team to develop your game.
 You'll also discover the hardware and software requirements of game development.
 You will also learn about the budgetary requirements associated with developing your game as well as some insight into sources of funding.